axiys/aerospike-example-set-eviction-lru/README.md

 Some notes on the configuration:
 * This is an in memory configuration without replication.
-* The default-ttl is how long in seconds an item should keep alive, this should be much higher for your workloads.
+* The default-ttl is how long in seconds an item should keep alive, this should be much higher for your workloads (defalut disabled): https://www.aerospike.com/docs/reference/configuration/#default-ttl
-* The nsup-period is how frequent will the Aerospike eviction process will run.
+* The nsup-period is how frequent will the Aerospike eviction process will run (default disabled): https://www.aerospike.com/docs/reference/configuration/#nsup-period
+* The nsup-hist-period is how frequest will the histograms will be update (default 3600): https://www.aerospike.com/docs/reference/configuration/#nsup-hist-period
+* hist-width

 * Number of buckets is Bucket_Width = MAX_TTL/100